 4. Confirm the Overall Looks

 Sometimes, there are certain marks left on stolen cars.
-The thieves may often times not notice much of them.
+The thieves may oftentimes not notice much of them.
 It’s now your responsibility to become a detector and figure these things out.
 Try not to be gullible no matter what or how things pan out.

-Ultimately, you can be rest assured that you won’t buy a stolen car if you adhere to this guide.
-I’m also glad with myself that I’ve shown you how to avoid buying stolen cars in Nigeria.
+Ultimately, you can rest assured that you won’t buy a stolen car if you adhere to this guide.
+I’m also glad for myself that I’ve shown you how to avoid buying stolen cars in Nigeria.
 I no longer want to hear those ‘stolen cars” stories.
 Don’t be a stolen car dealer, and don’t be a stolen car seller.
 Be smart, if for nothing but for the mere fact that you’re a Nigerian.
 Here’s a country filled with smart citizens, so become one.

 - 9 Best Mid-size Cars in Nigeria for 2020- Prices, Reviews